nerohmot/sksd/README.md

 - Administer a `user` environment.
 For this we can basically take Gonzalo's old work, split it into the GUI part that will transform as a `spyder5` plugin, and the part that runs the commands in a sub-process and returns the `json` answers, that part can be merged in sksd.

 ## Notes
-  4. The `hostname` above is usefull, but now always meaningfull (think server farms) it is probably a good idea that in the `spyder-kernelsd.conf` file there is also a 'pretty host name' like : `John's Raspberry Pi` or `Tom's MiniSCT` 🤓
-  5. Also the `guest` account thingy probably lives in `spyder-kernelsd.conf`

 ### Licensing